machinemedicine/brainsight/README.md

-# BrainSight #
+# Welcome to **BrainSight**'s GitHub page! #

-Analysis toolkit for brain activity data.
+BrainSight is a python-based analysis toolkit for brain activity data.

+Find out more on our [`documentation page`](https://machinemedicine.github.io/brainsight/).

 ### Who do I talk to? ###